-1) This filter configuration assures a passband ripple compliant with Bellcore GR-1244 to satisfy wander transfer requirements (<0.2 dB ripple is required) of a network node.
+1) This filter configuration assures a passband ripple compliant with Bellcore GR-1244-CORE to satisfy wander transfer requirements (<0.2 dB ripple is required) of a network node.
 It can be used following a system synchronizer such as the MT9045 to provide clock jitter attenuation while maintaining Stratum 3 compliance.
-A 155.52 MHz TCLK output generated with the VCXO PLL configuration will be OC-3 and OC-12 timing jitter compliant.
+A 155.52 MHz TCLK

-2) This is a reduced cost and size variant of the above filter, due to the decreased size of $C_S$ .
-It is useful when GR-1244 compliance is not needed, such as in a network access application.

-3) This configuration is used to generate a DS3 clock of 44.768 MHz at the TCLK output.
-This configuration is GR-1244 compliant.
+- 2) This is a reduced cost and size variant of the above filter, due to the decreased size of $C_S$ .
+It is useful when GR-1244-CORE compliance is not needed. - 3) This configuration is used to generate a DS3 clock of 44.768 MHz at the TCLK output.
+This configuration is GR-1244-CORE compliant when used following a system synchronizer. - 4) Lowering the phase detector frequency, by increasing the value of the RPV and/or RV dividers and the FV divider, will lower the loop bandwidth and/or decrease the size of CS for the same damping factor.

-4) The MK2069-02 or MK2069-04 may be more suitable for this application since the VCXO feedback divider can be increased (>128), enabling a lower bandwidth for improved jitter attenuation.